Shahar-Mamok/my-app/README.md

 ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![License](https://img.shields.io/badge/license-MIT-green?style=for-the-badge)

-Welcome to the **WonderWorld Chatbot** project!
-This is a full-stack application designed to provide an interactive AI assistant for **WonderWorld**, a magical theme park.
-The chatbot helps guests with information about tickets, attractions, park hours, dining options, and accommodation.
+Welcome to the **Business Chatbot Template** project!
+While currently configured for **WonderWorld** (a magical theme park example), this is a flexible full-stack application designed to be easily adapted for any business.
+The chatbot helps guests with information about products, services, hours, and more.

+> 💡 **Note**: WonderWorld is just a demonstration context.
+You can easily feed this chatbot your own business data!

 ## 🌟 What This Project Does

-This application serves as a comprehensive assistance interface for WonderWorld guests.
-It combines a modern, responsive web client with a fast, intelligent backend service to answer user queries in natural language.
+This application serves as a comprehensive assistance interface.
+It combines a modern, responsive web client with a fast, intelligent backend service to answer user queries in natural language based on provided context.

 The system is designed to:

+- Be efficiently retargeted to any business domain by updating the knowledge base.
-- Provide real-time information about WonderWorld (rides, prices, hours).
+- Provide real-time information based on your data.
-- Assist users in planning their trip (hotels, dining).
 - Answer questions using context-aware AI (powered by OpenAI).

+## 🔄 Adapting for Your Business

+WonderWorld is just a placeholder.
+To use this for your own business:

+1. Open `packages/server/prompts/WonderWorld.md`.
+2. Replace the content with your own business information (FAQs, pricing, services, etc.).
+3. The chatbot will immediately start answering questions based on your new data!

 ## 🚀 Key Features